Italian frigate Artigliere: Construction and career

 Artigliere was on laid down 31 March 1982 and launched on 27 July 1983 by Fincantieri at Ancona.
 She was commissioned on 28 October 1994.
 In the early 1980s, the ship had been given the name Hittin and the pennant number F-14.

 Having joined the Italian Navy, she has had an intense operational life with the participation in various operations carried out jointly with units of allied navies.
 The ship took part in the patrol of the Adriatic between 1995 and 2000 interspersed with a Naval Campaign in South East Asia between September 1997 and January 1998.

 She then took part in Operation Active Endeavor, on several occasions, between 2002 and 2005, as part of STANAVFORMED (Naval Stationing Force in the Mediterranean) in the Eastern Mediterranean in 2002 and as part of STANAVFORLANT (Naval Stationing Force in the Atlantic) also in the Eastern Mediterranean in 2002, 2003 and 2005.

 Also in May 2005, she was the command Ship of the MCMFORSOUTH, the Mine Countermeasures Force and between September and October she carried out naval training at the Naval Training Center of the Italian Navy.

 In 2006, she took part in the bilateral Italian-Maltese exercise CANALE 06 in the waters of the Strait of Sicily.

-On January 31, 2012 the unit was placed in RTD (Reduced Availability Table).
+On 31 January 2012 the unit was placed in RTD (Reduced Availability Table).

-On December 13, 2013, at the Sottoflutto pier of the port of Castellammare di Stabia, the lowering of her flag took place.
+On 13 December 2013, at the Sottoflutto pier of the port of Castellammare di Stabia, the lowering of her flag took place.
 [1] The ceremony was attended by civil and military authorities, including the mayor of Castellammare di Stabia, the vice-president of the retired artillerymen association, General Genta and the Chief of Staff of the Navy Admiral De Giorgi to whom the last commander of the unit, frigate captain Paolo Casulli handed over the combat flag.

 In 2015, she was mothballed in the Arsenale of La Spezia with Ardito and Audace.

+ITS Artigliere (F582) and ITS Bersagliere (F584) was seen leaving La Spezia, Italy aboard the MS Seaway Albatross on 11 March 2024, on the way to Turkey for scrapping.